 Due to the ambiguity or unpredictability of the trade operation in the future, a process that can provide benefits or result in loss can be considered a risky proposition.
 It can be defined further as the uncertainty of the result.
 The risk management process is a multi-layered procedure where accuracy and precision over risk controls is the game-changer.

-Since risk is directly proportional to the return, the more risk a bank takes, the more money it may expect to make.
+Since risk is directly proportional to the return, there are more chances of facing operational risk in banks, the more money it may expect to make.
 The method of recognition, assessment, and control is known as the risk management process.
 But risks differ for different sectors, apart from those risks that are prevalent for all businesses and organizations.

 As generally referred to, the significant risks in the banking industry can be narrowly divided into:

-Let’s understand these different types of risk management in detail.
+Let’s understand the different types of risk management or types of risk in banking in detail.

 The liquidity risk in banks demonstrate in various aspects -